MeirV2-2/meirv2-2.github.io/posts/phantom-alias.md

 For comparison, the classic injection methods tested in Forrest Orr's own Moneta posts each light up four to seven findings, including the high-confidence ones ("modified code in image," "missing PEB module").
 One finding versus seven is not a tie.

+The obvious next question — and the one anyone designing detections should ask — is whether that one remaining finding is enough on its own.

 ## Is `MEM_PRIVATE + executable` a useful IOC on its own?

 No, and the whole technique rests on this claim.